Piyush-Maheshwari/blockchain-capstone/README.md

 1. Contracts deployed on rinkeby
     * SquareVerifier : [0xE445aD6d20306f13BD3415f9426731fDc63c50A9](https://rinkeby.etherscan.io/address/0xE445aD6d20306f13BD3415f9426731fDc63c50A9)
     * SolnSquareVerifier : [0x5eff5714f9e2daa58171ae09823941988dbb017f](https://rinkeby.etherscan.io/address/0x5eff5714f9e2daa58171ae09823941988dbb017f )
-2. One token is minted using proof.json given in the solution
+2. all tokens are minted using different proofs one of them is given in the repository
 3. OpenSea marketplace has been setup for deployed contract & can be viewed at https://rinkeby.opensea.io/assets/custom-v6
 4. 4 properties are listed to opensea
 5. 1 property is put on sell at https://rinkeby.opensea.io/assets/0x5eff5714f9e2daa58171ae09823941988dbb017f/1